2 minute read

 The difference between a mortgage and other types of loan is that the lending is secured against the property.
 Lenders and solicitors may refer to this as a legal “charge” (or a “standard security” in Scotland).
 This means that the mortgage holder is the legal owner of the property as long as they adhere to the terms and conditions of the mortgage agreement, but if the householder breaks the conditions of the loan (such as failing to make the agreed mortgage payments) then the lender has a legal right to take possession of the property.

-Speak to one of our expert mortgage advisors if you have any further questions around mortgages, getting the best deal and of course picking the right product for you – get in touch today!
+Speak to one of our expert mortgage advisors if you have any further questions about mortgages, getting the best deal and of course picking the right product for you – get in touch today!